MasonWirtz/MasonWirtz.github.io/Publications.md

 # Conference Presentations
 ----------------

-Wirtz, Mason A. / Pfenninger, Simone E. (under review) <br> **Identifying Rapid Developmental Phases in L2 Sociolinguistic Competence in Adulthood: Evidence from an Intensive Micro-Longitudinal Study** <br> Submitted to: *Variation in Language Acquisition 5: Language, World and Mind in Acquisition (ViLA 5)* <br> Brussels, Belgium
+Wirtz, Mason A. / Pfenninger, Simone E. (accepted) <br> **Identifying Rapid Developmental Phases in L2 Sociolinguistic Competence in Adulthood: Evidence from an Intensive Micro-Longitudinal Study** <br> Submitted to: *Variation in Language Acquisition 5: Language, World and Mind in Acquisition (ViLA 5)* <br> Brussels, Belgium

-Ender, Andrea / Wirtz, Mason A. (under review) <br> **Emergent Attitudinal Patterns in a Naturalistic Context: A Dynamic Analysis of Sociolinguistic Development in Adult L2 Learners in Austria** <br> Submitted to: *Variation in Language Acquisition 5: Language, World and Mind in Acquisition (ViLA 5)* <br> Brussels, Belgium
+Ender, Andrea / Wirtz, Mason A. (accepted) <br> **Emergent Attitudinal Patterns in a Naturalistic Context: A Dynamic Analysis of Sociolinguistic Development in Adult L2 Learners in Austria** <br> Submitted to: *Variation in Language Acquisition 5: Language, World and Mind in Acquisition (ViLA 5)* <br> Brussels, Belgium

 Wirtz, Mason A. / Pfenninger, Simone E. (accepted) <br> **Evolving lives = emerging perceptions?
 Identifying phase shifts and stimuli for change in sociolinguistic evaluative judgements using dense time serial measurements** <br> Submitted to: *International Association of Applied Linguistics (AILA)* <br> Lyon, France